On the algebraic K-theory of Witt vectors of finite length: The trace method

-If we do this for a subgroup $H \subset G$ we again get a genuine $W(H)$-spectrum.
-Taking geometric fixed points has the property that if $X$ is a $G$-space then $(\Sigma^\infty_G X_+)^G \cong \Sigma^\infty X^G_+$.
-More generally, taking geometric fixed points commutes with spectrification, so we can compute $E^{gG}$ at the prespectrum level if we wish.
-The advantage of using the second definition is that with the right definition of $THH$ it is easy to check that $THH(A)$ is cyclotomic.
+Second, we have the geometric fixed point spectrum $\Phi^H(E)$, obtained as a left Kan extension as in \cite[Definition V.4.3]{MaMa02}.
+If we apply geometric fixed points for a subgroup $H \leq G$ we again get a $W(H)$-spectrum.
+Taking geometric fixed points has the property that if $X$ is a pointed $G$-space then $(\Sigma^\infty_G X)^H \cong \Sigma^\infty_{W(H)} X^H$.